Loading…

 Planning tip

 Getting there, About 16 km northwest of Jhelum in northern Punjab, roughly a 2-hour drive from Islamabad and an easy detour off the GT Road or motorway.
-A local guide helps make sense of the sprawling site.

 Allow, Two to three hours to walk the gates and ramparts; half a day with the drive.